 We can now understand why everyone was so excited.
 It’s a fabulous and unique experience, and it’s quite easy to manage in a day trip from Hobart.
-100km drive (or about an hour and a half) will get you there, through Huonville, Franklin and Port Huon.
+100km of driving (or about an hour and a half) will get you there via Huonville, Franklin and Port Huon.

 We stopped briefly in Geeveston on the way, hoping to have some of Masaaki’s Sushi for lunch.
 It’s another pretty popular draw card for the Huon Valley region, especially since his appearance on Gourmet Farmer.
 The tiny shop (behind The HR Factor in the main street) hadn’t yet opened for the day, so we missed out.
 But never fear, we’ll just head to the Farmers Market in Hobart one Sunday and have our fix of sushi!

 As the Huon Highway turns towards Southport, you take the Hastings Caves Road to the right and drive towards Ida Bay Railway until you reach a gravel road into the state reserve, which is well sign-posted.
 We arrived at the Hastings Caves Visitor Centre, half expecting to be the only visitors.
-It was a public holiday for the show, and we thought everyone else would be at the Hobart Showground.
-Wrong!!
-The carpark was full, and when we met Erin at the counter inside, we learned a very valuable lesson that we can pass on to you… make a booking!
+It was a public holiday for the show, and we thought everyone else would be at Hobart Showground.
+Wrong!
+The car-park was full, and when we met Erin at the counter inside, we learned a very valuable lesson that we can pass on to you.
+Make a booking!